NJ Clean Energy rebates for heaters in Ocean City, NJ (Updated 2020)

 You can get $600 back for setups that, combined, have 16 SEER, 13 EER, and 10 HSPF ratings.
 Or. $1,000 for 18 SEER, 13 EER, and 10 HSPF.

 Then, you move into cold climate heat pumps.
-Single-unit ductless setups that meet requirements get a $1,000 rebate, while a multi-zone system can get you $2,000 back.
+Single-unit ductless setups that meet requirements get a $1,000 rebate.
+A multi-zone system can get you $2,000 back.

 How to apply for NJ Clean Energy Rebates